getbluemorpho/blue-morpho/docs/tutorials/consolidate investment portfolios.md

 <img width="1224" height="282" alt="image" src="https://github.com/user-attachments/assets/3d16fb82-299e-462e-b105-552e02e98253" />

-#### Advanced considerations: Sophisticated Deduplication
+??? note "Advanced considerations: Sophisticated Deduplication"
     This step is also useful in more complex cases.
 For example, "Tesla" and "Tesla, Inc." can be reconciled using fuzzy matching on the corresponding property, plus AI review to make the final decision (a tutorial dedicated to complex entity resolution will come soon).

     Once complete, go to **Results** and create your **Knowledge Base**: this becomes your queryable, unified investment database ready for analysis!

 ## Step 4: Query Your Consolidated Portfolio